Colorado Springs Property Crimes Attorney

 Theft is the first major type of property crime.
 It is simply defined as taking something that doesn’t belong to you without any intention of ever returning the item or items.
 Furthermore, theft is a broad category of crimes and each specific offense is typically classified by how much was stolen or whether any aggravating factors were involved.
 Aggravating factors can include the use of a deadly weapon or violence.

 Petty theft, in Colorado, is generally any theft of property under the amount of $500 while grand larceny is any theft of property over the amount of $500.
 Another type of theft is shoplifting.

 Shoplifting is actually a version of petty theft.
 It is specific to the items taken by the defendant from each store.
 Each of the elements of petty theft from above are still applicable to shoplifting, with some additional particulars.
-For example: